TapResearch/TapResearch-Android-SDK/README.md

       ...
     }
   ```
-  Next, add the following to the dependencies closure
+  Next, add the following to the dependencies closure:

   ```groovy
     dependencies {